 In a theory, yes, but there is one thing all of the brands that messaged me had in common except for the audacity.

-I got messaged by jewelry stores, fashion stores and gym equipment stores most of the time.
+I got messaged by jewelry stores, fashion stores, and gym equipment stores most of the time.
 I took the time and did my research on every one of them.

 When a store sold jewelry, they had the same products as the rest of the jewelry stores I got contacted by.
 A small variety of around 8 products most of them sold out anyway.
 And let’s not forget the ridiculously high prices.
-You can’t charge a cheap Chinese necklace you can get on amazon or aliexpress for under a 1$ for 40$.
+You can’t charge a cheap Chinese necklace you can get it on amazon or aliexpress for under a 1$ for 40$.

 So even if you’re paying just around 30$ for your ambassador order they are still making a profit on your wannabe Instagramer need cuz they purchased said items for far less.